Background pattern

 • abnormal liver test results in blood tests

 Other side effects have been reported with other tetracyclines, such as minocycline and doxycycline.
-These include sensitivity to light, headache, vision problems, or abnormalities in blood tests.
-Inform your doctor or nurse if you notice any of these side effects during treatment with Xerava.
+These include sensitivity to light, headache, vision problems, or abnormal blood test results.
+Tell your doctor or nurse if you notice any of these side effects during treatment with Xerava.

-Do not use this medication after the expiration date that appears on the vial label after «EXP» and on the box after «CAD».
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the label of the vial after "EXP" and on the carton after "CAD".
+The expiry date is the last day of the month shown.

-Store in refrigerator (between 2 ºC-8 ºC).
-Store the vial in the packaging to protect it from light.
+Store in a refrigerator (2°C - 8°C).
+Keep the vial in the outer carton to protect it from light.

 Once the powder has been reconstituted and diluted and is ready for use, it must be administered immediately.
-Otherwise, it can be stored at room temperature and used within a period of 12 hours.
+Otherwise, it can be stored at room temperature and used within 12 hours.

-Xerava reconstituted must be a clear transparent solution of color between light yellow and orange.
-Do not use the solution if it appears to contain solid particles or is cloudy.
+Xerava reconstituted must be a clear solution with a color between light yellow and orange.
+The solution must not be used if it appears to contain solid particles or is cloudy.

 The active ingredient is eravacycline.
 Each vial contains 100 mg of eravacycline.

-Xerava is a yellowish to dark yellow compact powder in a 10 ml glass vial.
+Xerava is a compacted powder with a color ranging from light yellow to dark yellow in a 10 ml glass vial.
 The powder for concentrate for solution for infusion (powder for concentrate) will be reconstituted in the vial with 5 ml of water or with 5 ml of a 9 mg/ml (0.9%) sodium chloride solution for injectable preparations.
-The reconstituted solution will be withdrawn from the vial and added to a 9 mg/ml (0.9 %) sodium chloride solution for injectable preparations bag in the hospital.
+The reconstituted solution will be extracted from the vial and added to an infusion bag of injectable solution of 9 mg/ml (0.9%) sodium chloride in the hospital.

-Xerava is available in packs containing 1 vial, 10 vials or in multi-pack containers containing 12 boxes, each containing 1 vial.
+Xerava is available in containers that contain 1 vial, 10 vials, or in multiple containers that contain 12 boxes, each with 1 vial.

 Marketing Authorization Holder